MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/labels.md

 ### Office 365 groups

 When you publish retention labels to an Office 365 group, the retention labels appear in both the group site and group mailbox in Outlook on the web.
-The experience of applying a retention label to content is identical to that shown above for email and documents.
+The experience of applying a retention label to content is identical to that for email and documents.

-To retain content for an Office 365 group, you need to use the Office 365 groups location.
+To retain content for an Office 365 group, use the Office 365 groups location.
 Even though an Office 365 group has an Exchange mailbox, a retention policy that includes the entire Exchange location won't include content in Office 365 group mailboxes.

 In addition, it's not possible to use the Exchange location to include or exclude a specific group mailbox.
 Although the Exchange location initially allows a group mailbox to be selected, when you try to save the retention policy, you receive an error that "RemoteGroupMailbox" is not a valid selection for the Exchange location.